 Pseudomyxoma Survivor is proud to have sponsored the recent PMP Patients’ Meeting which was held in Basingstoke in May 2013.
-The first meeting of its kind in the UK, attendees heard sessions from Dr Paul Sugarbaker and patient advocates Amani Albedah, Dave Mason and Pseudomyxoma Survivor’s very own Dawn Green as well as attending breakout sessions which covered a range of topics.
+The first meeting of its kind in the UK, attendees heard sessions from Dr Paul Sugarbaker and patient advocates Amani Albedah, Dave Mason and Pseudomyxoma Survivor’s founder, Dawn Green, as well as attending breakout sessions which covered a range of topics.

 Dr Sugarbaker spoke of the history of PMP.
 He introduced us to the history of the Peritoneal Surface Oncology Group International (PSOGI) and explained that “psogi” is also the Japanese for ‘clear’.
 He talked through the different techniques of administering chemotherapy – during surgery and post, intravenous and intraperitoneal – and the efficacy of these methods.
 The key message was that survival statistics show a direct correlation to complete cytoreduction during surgery (1).

 He also introduced the topic of long-term intraperitoneal chemotherapy, a treatment not usually seen in the UK.
 Dr Sugarbaker described a study carried out with ovarian cancer patients where the quality of life (QOL) was significantly worse in the intraperitoneal-therapy group before cycle 4 and three to six weeks after treatment but not one year after treatment (2).